Coastal Conservation Youth Corps

 CCYC community projects protect water quality, provide habitat for unique species, remove harmful trash from shorelines, and reduce the spread of invasive species.
 We are experiencing more interest now than ever in volunteerism.
 Training young leaders to care for and take conservation action to protect and restore coastal ecosystems will ensure our coast is resilient for generations to come.

 The Program at-a-glance outlines the CCYC program's agenda, including the skills you will gain each day and the themes covered.
+Curious what happened last year?
+Click below for the 2020 Annual Report!

 Are you in Grades 9-12?
 (Ages 14-18).